TMJ Disorder Treatment for Norwalk, Westport, & Stamford, CT

 What Are the Symptoms of TMJ?

 TMJ disorders can develop for many reasons.
-Some may include, clenching or grinding your teeth, tightening your jaw muscles and stressing your TM joint.
-In other instances, you may have a damaged jaw joint due to injury or disease.
-Whatever the reason, the results may include a misaligned bite, pain, clicking or grating noise when you open your mouth and/or trouble opening your mouth wide.
+Some may include clenching or grinding your teeth, tightening your jaw muscles, and stressing your TM joint.
+In other instances, they can also be attributed to a jaw injury or disease.
+Whatever the underlying reason, symptoms of TMJ disorders may include a misaligned bite, tooth and/or jaw pain, a clicking or grating noise when you open your mouth, and/or trouble opening your mouth wide.
+Below are some questions to ask yourself that can help determine the severity of your TMJ issue:

 - Are you aware of grinding or clenching your teeth?